Hendrix-CS/csci285/labs/abm.md

 ---
 layout: work
 type: Lab
-num: X
+num: 7
 worktitle: Agent-Based Modeling
 ---

 ## Overview

-In this lab, you will use Mesa to implement an Agent-Based Model to model the collective behavior of [termites](http://en.wikipedia.org/wiki/Termite).
+In this lab, you will use [Mesa](https://github.com/projectmesa/mesa) to implement an Agent-Based Model to model the collective behavior of [termites](http://en.wikipedia.org/wiki/Termite).
 In particular, you will be modeling how termites organize to build large structures without a leader.

-## Materials

 ## Description